-- Show clearly, on a Discovery Series Map, the location of the premises from which it is proposed to discharge. - Clearly identify the Townland(s) in which the site is located. - Show clearly the boundaries of the site from which the discharge is generated. - Identify clearly the point of discharge. - Identify any surface water or groundwater abstractions in the area. - Provide the map at a scale of not less than 1:10000.
+- Show clearly, on a Discovery Series Map, the location of the premises from which it is proposed to discharge. - Clearly identify the Townland(s) in which the site is located. - Show clearly the boundaries of the site from which the discharge is generated. - Identify clearly the waters to which it is proposed to discharge indicating the point of discharge. - Identify any surface water or groundwater abstractions in the area. - Provide the map at a scale of not less than 1:10000.